jaslynlzy/CF_Final/README.md

 # Food Aid Insights Dashboard

-Interactive Streamlit dashboard ingesting **5,000+ records over 3 years** of food aid voucher referrals across **100 parameters**,  dynamically visualising high-need regions, seasonal trends, and client return patterns to **support targeted resource allocation**.
+Interactive dashboard processing **5,000+ records spanning 3 years** of food aid voucher referrals across **100 parameters**, delivering dynamic insights on regional demand, seasonal trends, and client return patterns to **drive targeted resource allocation**.
 As a critical tool in the client's workflow, the platform enables insights that increase accountability and reduce response times for urgent food aid referrals.

 Developed for **Cirencester Foodbank** as a **Data Science Consultant** at 180DC Bristol.